 This section is about how our lives are connected to the movements of the planets through the starry sky.
 It introduces some basic astrology concepts illustrated through examples of birth charts of historical figures.
 Three life stories are covered in more detail in the posts about the lives of F.D.
 Roosevelt and Emperor Hirohito through Jupiter-Saturn conjunctions and about the astrology of Steve Jobs' life.

 A musical approach to the birth chart

 Over the years we've learned to observe more, to listen carefully and to interpret less.
 Our goal is to share this minimalistic, and yet very effective approach.
 We focus on the relationships between the planets in the birth chart - the aspects between them - and on how the planets in today's sky resonate with the planets at birth - the transits.
-For us that is the essence of astrology.
+Those relationships between planets and between the past and the present is at the heart of astrology.

 However, most traditional and modern astrology uses a fourfold system of planets, signs, houses and aspects.
 We advise astrology students to keep in mind that the zodiac is a cultural construct which is all but universal, and that houses were created for the purpose of divination.
 There are as many zodiacs as civilizations, and multiple house systems.
 But, in the end, they're all arbitrary systems of categorization which only exist in our brains.

 There is a strong analogy between planets and aspects on one hand, and musical notes and intervals on the other hand.
 Planets and notes are tangible, while aspects and intervals are absolute.
 A musical octave is the same for all human beings.
 Resonance is the universal phenomena at the core of astrology.
 That's why it's called the "music of the spheres".

 Focusing on the relationship between terrestrial planets and giant planets

 Over the last decade we've looked at about 1000 birth charts of extraordinary men and women.
 We've learned that their birth charts are all different and unique, but we've noticed the following patterns: